Engineering biodegradable components for packaging digitalization

 The project aims to develop biodegradable recording platforms for digital technologies that capture biological signals and safely integrate them into life and the environment.
 This project develops the first example of a biodegradable technology that degrade after disposal by the action of specific enzymes.
 To reach such a goal, we pursue an interdisciplinary approach combining expertise in materials chemistry and rational polymer design, organic electronics (device fabrication), and biology (biodegradation and toxicity).

 As electronics become increasingly integrated into our daily lives, there is a growing demand for technologies that decompose after a period of stable operation without leaving a permanent mark (transience).
 For consumers electronics, such as digital packaging, biodegradable solutions are set to contribute towards the Swedish and EU goal to reduce waste and promote greener technologies by 2030.
 A key challenge is to develop components combining stable operation in environmental conditions (humidity, pH, etc.) and safe biodegradation into non-toxic products.

 The researchers in the team represent the Department of Engineering Mechanics at KTH SCI and the Department of Fibre and Polymer Technology at KTH CBH.

-Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), PI of research project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45
+Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), Co-PI of project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45